Danedream: 2012: four-year-old season

 Danedream made her first appearance of the season in the Grosser Preis der Badischen Unternehmen at Baden-Baden on 20 May.
 Starting at odds of 2/5, she tracked the leaders before moving to the front 200m from the finish and winning by three quarters of a length from Ovambo Queen.
 On 24 June, Danedream started odd-on favourite for the Grand Prix de Saint-Cloud but after briefly taking the lead, she was overtaken in the straight and finished last of the four runners behind Meandre.

 On July 21, Danedream was sent to contest Britain's most prestigious all-aged race, the King George VI and Queen Elizabeth Stakes at Ascot.
 The field of ten included the Group One winners St Nicholas Abbey, Dunaden, Masked Marvel, Nathaniel, Deep Brillante and Reliable Man.
 Starke tracked the leaders before making his challenge in the straight.
 In an extremely close finish, Danedream caught Nathaniel in the last stride to win by a nose.
 She became the first German horse to win the race and the first filly to win both the Arc and the King George.

 Danedream returned to Germany for her second Grosser Preis von Baden in September, in which her main rivals appeared to be the three-year-old colts Pastorius and Novellist who had finished first and second in the Deutsches Derby.
 Reportedly unsuited by the slow early pace, Danedream took the lead in the straight and held the persistent challenge of Ovambo Queen to win by half a length, with Pastorius the same distance away in third.
 A week before Danedream was scheduled to run in her second Arc a horse at the Cologne training centre tested positive for equine infectious anaemia.
 Although Danedream was not affected by the disease, she was banned from traveling as all 300 horses at the centre were placed in quarantine by the German agriculture department.

 Breeding

 In December it was announced that Danedream had been retired from racing, and would be bred to Frankel before being exported to Japan.
 On 1 April 2013, Danedream was voted German Horse of the Year for the second time, with 79% of the vote.
 Her first filly foal was born on 27 January 2014.

+Danedream was humanely put down in Japan on August 31, 2023 due to laminitis.